In this guide we’ll cover the following questions:

 College Credit in High School

-Some high school courses will offer dual college credit, which count towards your college credit hours.
+Some high school courses will offer dual college credit, which counts towards your college credit hours.
 In essence, they’re credit hours you don’t have to pay tuition for.
-They’ll also help you graduate on time, since you’re getting some credits out of the way before college even starts.
+They’ll also help you graduate on time since you’re getting some credits out of the way before college even starts.
 Just be sure to work extra hard in those classes, as grades will show up on your official college transcript and most institutions have grade requirements to accept the credit.

 Saving Money and Budgeting